yannickoo/gallery_link/README.txt

   Returns a link which triggers a slideshow

-  $items              $items is an array which contains the images.
+  $items              $items is an array which contains the images
+                      (optional) You can add a title which is displayed as caption

   $link_text          This is the text of the trigger link